adobe/aepsdk-messaging-ios/Documentation/sources/troubleshooting/validate-messages-in-griffon.md

     | AEPMessaging    | 1.1.0           |
     | AEPOptimize     | 1.0.0           |

-Below is an example of what the view in Griffon may look like:
+Below is an example of what the view in Assurance UI may look like:

 ![correct extensions registered](./../../assets/message_configuration.png)